vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 discomfort more completely) given the nature of the process and the extended confinement.

+### (preparation / direct) Reminder to do normal face shaving 1 or 2 days prior to appointment and discard razor used

+I don't want to be in a situation where I have a lot of face shaving to do the morning of the appointment, so I should make sure not to skip normal face shaving 1 or 2 days prior.
+Also, discard the razor when done so that I have a fresh razor for the shaving the morning of the appointment.

 ### (preparation / direct) Packing / prep reminder for the night before the appointment

 Anything I need to get ready for the dental cleaning should ideally be handled the previous night, so that even if I'm in a rush I don't miss doing it.
 This includes any planning for additional things I hope to do in the trip after the appointment.

+### (preparation / direct) Reminder to do thorough face shaving between 3 and 6 hours prior to the appointment (using a new razor)

+Shave slowly and thoroughly.
+Be particularly thorough and careful in the area above and below the lips.

+### (preparation / general energy conservation) Reminder to skip exercise on the day of the appointment

+This is to conserve time and energy for the appointment.

 ### (recovery / documentation and processing) Reminder to document the dental cleaning on the evening of the cleaning